-In figure 5, we display dominant contributions from VBF-type topologies, which we denote (a), (b), (c), and (d).
-It is known that there are large cancellations for different contributions that are related via unitarity considerations.
-In our scenario, we therefore group processes that stem from VBF-type topologies and are governed by SM electroweak gauge couplings.
-For the process at hand, these are VBF processes that have a charged scalar in the $t$ -channel - cf. (a) and (b) in figure 5 - as well as the VBF topology with the quartic $AAW^+W^-$ coupling - diagram (c) in figure 5.
-In these processes, the couplings are determined by SM parameters, and the only new physics parameter that enters is the mass $M_A$ (at leading order).
-Table 4 shows the different contributions from these channels for the two benchmark points under consideration.
-In addition, we list the process where an $s$ -channel SM-like Higgs boson mediates the process - i.e. diagram (d) in figure 5 - as well as the sum with and without interference.
+In addition, we list the process where an $s$ -channel SM-like Higgs boson mediates the process - i.e. diagram (d) in Fig. 5 - as well as the sum with and without interference.
 We see that there is an additional interference effect of around 7% for both considered scenarios.
 We equally in the last row display the total cross-section using all diagrams that are generated by 'MADGRAPH5_AMC@NLO' for this process.
 In addition, for diagram (d) the ansatz is found to be satisfied at the percent level.